-An Indigenous Elder is someone recognised within their community as a custodian of cultural knowledge and law.
-A recognised Indigenous community leader could also gain Elder status within their community.
-In some instances, Indigenous people above a certain age will refer to themselves as Elders.
+A First Nations Elder is someone recognised within their community as a custodian of cultural knowledge and law.
+A recognised First Nations community leader could also gain Elder status within their community.
+In some instances, Aboriginal or Torres Strait Islander people above a certain age will refer to themselves as Elders.
 However, age isn't a prerequisite, and doesn't automatically make someone an Elder.
 The important thing is that the community recognises the individual as an Elder.

 - Make sure you're certain someone is an Elder before referring to them as such.
-The best way to find out is to ask that person politely, or learn from members of the Elder's Indigenous community. - Always capitalise Elder.
+The best way to find out is to ask that person politely, or learn from members of the Elder's First Nations community. - Always capitalise Elder.